groff_diff(7) Miscellaneous Information Manual groff_diff(7)

 type size to 10 points, whereas in GNU troff it sets the type size to

-10 scaled points, which may be a much smaller measurement.
-See
+10 scaled points, possibly a much smaller measurement.
+AT&T's behavior

 The ab request differs from AT&T troff: GNU troff writes no message to